demisto/content/Packs/PrismaCloudCompute/README.md

 * **Prisma Cloud Compute - Compliance Alert v2**
 * **Prisma Cloud Compute - Vulnerability Alert**

-Two of the above playbooks (all except _Audit Alert v3_) contain a single script.
+Two of the above playbooks - _Cloud Discovery Alert_ and _Vulnerability Alert_, contain a single script.
 The script in each playbook encodes the raw JSON alerts into Cortex XSOAR objects that can then be used in the playbooks.
 The scripts are:

 * **PrismaCloudComputeParseVulnerabilityAlert**
 * **PrismaCloudComputeParseCloudDiscoveryAlert**